bravobravo-au/kilo-juliet-papa/README.md

 python kilo-juliet-papa.py

+command line options
+--config

+This specifies a differently named configuration file.

+--debug=1
+Turn on more verbose debugging

 All configuration is supplied by the config.ini file.
 This means that you should not need to make changes to code to perform basic tasks.

 #Sample output configuration